koyeb/koyeb-api-client-python/docs/SessionsApi.md

 New session

 Creates a new session without an organization for current user.
-NOTE: If you want a session linked to another organization, please use \"Switch organization\".
+NOTE: If you want a session linked to another organization, please use "Switch organization".

 ### Example